vmoliveira/AMBUmatic/README.md

 # AMBUmatic

-This is an open-source project that aims to automate an AMBU (Artificial Manual Breathing Unit) device, this is an initiative from ItecCorona - Universidade Federal do Rio Grande (FURG) - Brazil.
+This is an open-source project that aims to automate an AMBU (Artificial Manual Breathing Unit) device.

+It is an initiative from iTECCorona - Universidade Federal do Rio Grande (FURG) - Brazil.

 <table align="center"><tr>
  <td align="center" width="9999">